oknk/seaquence/press.md

 permalink: /press
 order: 3
 ---
+{::options parse_block_html="true" /}

 # Press

 {%include presskit_dl.html %}

+Release Date: March 14 2017

-Seaquence, a unique musical composition app will soon be released on the iOS App Store.
+Seaquence, a unique musical composition app will be released on the iOS App Store on March 14th, 2017.
 It will run on all modern iOS 8 (or newer) devices and screen sizes.
-The official release date has yet to be announced.

 <img src="{{site.baseurl}}/images/Seaquence-iPad12.9_2x_3up_thumb.png" />